autocar-logo

 Also offers a single-pane sunroof from the Classic+ trim.

-One of the biggest criticisms of the pre-facelift Kushaq was the lack of a panoramic sunroof, which Skoda has addressed with the facelifted model.
-A panoramic sunroof is available for the first time on the Skoda Kushaq, and it is offered in the higher-spec Prestige and Monte Carlo trims.
-However, Skoda is offering a single-pane sunroof from the lower-spec Classic+ trim itself.
+One of the biggest criticisms of the pre-facelift Kushaq was the lack of a panoramic sunroof, which Skoda has finally addressed with the facelifted model.
+A panoramic sunroof is available on the higher-spec Prestige and Monte Carlo trims.
+However, even the base Classic+ trim comes equipped with at least a single-pane sunroof.

 Only SUV in its segment to offer this feature.

 With the Kushaq facelift, Skoda has equipped the midsize SUV with a massage function on the rear seat backrest.
-This has made it the only midsize SUV in India to get such a feature.
-However, Skoda is yet to reveal which Kushaq trims will get this function.
-Notably, while massaging seats for front passengers are a common feature, rear massaging seats are reserved for luxury offerings; Skoda has introduced this in a mass-market product.
+This has made it the only midsize SUV in India to get such a feature, although Skoda is yet to reveal which trims it will be offered on.
+While massaging seats for front passengers have become common in premium cars, rear massaging seats are only available in ultra-luxury offerings; It's notable that Skoda is now offering this in a mass-market product.

 Debuts a new 8-speed torque converter option for the 1.0-litre TSI engine.